Tencent/omi/packages/omio/README.md

     }
 ```

-The `style` method will render three times to html head element, the `staticStyle` will render one times only !
+The `css` method will render three times to html head element, the `staticCss` will render one times only !
-When you update the component `style` method will rerender, but the `staticStyle` will not rerender.
+When you update the component `css` method will rerender, but the `staticCss` will not rerender.

 If you want to use the scoped css but you did not want write it in your javascript, you may need [to-string-loader](https://www.npmjs.com/package/to-string-loader), see the [omi-cli config](https://github.com/AlloyTeam/omi-cli/blob/master/template/app/config/webpack.config.dev.js#L156-L162)：